-Admission fees waved for domestic students with a 3.5 GPA (Contact Claire Heaney for a fee waiver).
+Admission fees waived for domestic students with a 3.5 GPA (Contact Hannah Tyler for a fee waiver).

 Guaranteed funding for Ph.D. students for five years.